Techtonica/curriculum/projects/weather-app.md

 ### Overview

+In this project, you will build a minimal Weather App connecting your backend and your frontend.

+Win #1
-In this project, you will build a minimal Weather App connectingyour backend and your frontend.
-The weather app must have all the basic functions, including city name, current weather icon, temperature, humidity, wind speed, etc. It must display apt images for sunny/rainy/cloudy/snowy weather conditions.
+The weather app should have all the basic functions including: city name, current weather icon, temperature, humidity, wind speed, etc.

+Win #2
+It should display the icon images for sunny/rainy/cloudy/snowy weather conditions.

+Win #3
 It should have a responsive design.

 ### Context